stolostron/rhacm-docs/_pages/basic_content_standards.md

 * Name the link so that the user sees value in the title and can better decide whether to click or come back later.
 Don't name the link [here].
 * URLs to GitHub issues are usually long and uninformative.
 Take the extra step to define the link with a good link title.
 * Never link to internal materials like internal GitHub issues, files, other internal-only docs like scripts.
 Have the developer replace a script with steps.
 Some initial drafts can require this removal.
 Ensure linked materials are from public spaces.

+## Modals

+Using the following modals is acceptable:

+* Can: Use to indicate ability.
+* Might: Use to indicate possibility.
+* Must: Use instead of "have to" or "need to" unless it is too restrictive.
+Example: "You don't have to" is different than "you must not".

+Avoid the following modals:

+* Could: Don't use in present tense.
+Use "can" or "might" instead.
+* Should: Avoid by writing in a more direct way.
+* Would: Avoid as an auxiliary verb.
+Only use when referring to an unfulfilled condition ("x would have resulted in y").

+Use the following modals only in the manner described by the IBM style guide:

+* May: Indicates permission, but it is better to use "can" or "might".